George Devereux: Work in the United States

 He moved to the southwest, doing fieldwork among the Mohave, Hopi, Yuma, and Cocopa in the California, Nevada and Arizona areas.
 His early days in the United States proved to be difficult.
 "Among the young American anthropologists with whom he collaborated during his preparative stage he encountered only distrust and contempt; when, being asked about his teachers, he mentioned the names Mauss, Rivet and Lévy-Bruhl, he said.”

 Devereux considered his time with the Mohave to have been the happiest of his life.
 This was the first of five periods when he lived with and studied them.
 He noted that they paid much attention to their dreams as a culture.
 He learned how they used interpretation to gain aid from their dreams.
 He said they "converted him to Freud".

 In 1933 György Dobó converted to Catholicism, and adopted the French name of Georges Devereux.
 As part of his anthropology work, he later traveled to Indochina to live among and study the Sedang Moi.
 Devereux completed his PhD in anthropology in 1936 at the University of California-Berkeley, working under Alfred Kroeber.

 Deeply interested in the use of dreams, Devereux decided to study psychoanalysis, still a new field of study in the United States.
 He was analyzed by Marc Schlumberger and Robert Jokl.
 He completed his analytical training in 1952 at the Topeka Institute of Psychoanalysis in Kansas, now part of the Menninger Clinic.
 In the early 21st century, the Clinic moved to Houston and became affiliated with Baylor College of Medicine.

 From 1945 to 1953 Devereux was associated with the Winter Veterans Hospital in Topeka as ethnologist and research director.
 He treated and studied several Native Americans suffering from mental illness in this period, including Jimmy Picard, a Blackfoot whom he wrote about.
 He drew from his anthropology background to treat these men.

 From 1953 to 1955 Devereux worked in Philadelphia, Pennsylvania with children and teenagers at the Devereux School (no relation to him).
-In 1956 he was appointed as professor of ethnopsychiatry to the medical faculty of Temple University in that city.
+In 1956 he was appointed professor of ethnopsychiatry to the medical faculty of Temple University in that city.
 In 1959 he moved to New York City, where he taught ethnology at Columbia University.
-In this period, Devereux was finally accepted as a member of the American Psychoanalytic Association and also with the Société psychanalytique de Paris.
+In this period, Devereux was finally accepted as a member of the American Psychoanalytic Association and also of the Société psychanalytique de Paris.